-- Funding to support 20 active bridge and road repaving projects in design and three under construction, in addition to 10 anticipated to begin construction in 2021.
+- Funding to support 20 active bridge and road repaving projects in design, three under construction, and 10 anticipated to begin construction in 2021.
 This includes Moyer Road Bridge, Davis Grove Road Bridge, and Swamp Pike Bridge over Swamp Creek.

 - $14.5 million dollars over five years to maintain and improve parks, trails, and historic sites.